kasularevanth/bolt-new/README.md

-I’ve developed a basic version of a web app that includes a Landing Page and a Chat Page.
+I’ve developed a basic version of a web app that includes a **Landing Page** and a **Chat Page**.
 The current goal was to get the UI up and functional as per the design requirements."

 Landing Page: Displays the main UI with a “Try it now” button.